Installation

 Creating a model to classify the dataset

 With the SuperAlign model module, you can perform a variety of actions related to creating and managing models.
 SuperAlign assists you with training and tracking all of your machine learning project information, including ML models and datasets, using semantic versioning and full artifact logging.
+We can make a separate python file for the model.
+The model file will contain the model definition and the training code.
+Let’s start by adding the required imports.@model

 decorator.
 The decorator takes the model name as the argument in the format model_name